Communities developing resources and competencies for using their languages

 Student Jessica Suárez from Ecuador says, "I am very happy and challenged with the academic level CILTA maintains for their students.
 The professors give us the tools we will need to use in the future wherever we may find ourselves in cross-cultural service.
 What has particularly helped and enriched my time here is not just the academics of the classroom but the idea of theory put into practice in the very lives of my professors.
 As they teach from their experiences my life has been impacted."

 Soledad from Chile says, "The level of classes taught at CILTA is excellent.
-The professors are very well qualified both academically and practically—their experiences enriching each class period.
+The professors are very well qualified both academically and practically—their experiences enrich each class period.
 CILTA has been very important to me, not only for what I’ve learned, but also for what I’ve come to realize.
 I see now that translation and literacy work is a team event, not a solo flight.
 I've also come to see that if someone is going to go down into a cave, he or she needs a team of others to hold the rope."

 The course will be offered for the sixth time in 2008.
 The first semester runs from 12 March until 11 July and the second semester from 18 August until 17 December.